 I offer myself as a candidate for the sacrament of Confirmation.
-Trusting in the power of the Holy Spirit, I promise to fulfill the following:
+Trusting in the power of the Holy Spirit, I promise to take ownership of my spiritual growth and fulfill the following:

 - I will attend Holy Mass every Sunday and on holy days of obligation.
 I will receive the Sacraments of Reconciliation and Eucharist frequently. - I will prayerfully reflect upon the assigned Liturgical Readings for Sunday and holy days of obligation.
-I promise to answer the questions posted on Flipgrid, thoughtfully and thoroughly and submit these reflections faithfully each week. - I will familiarize myself with the Saint whom I have chosen as my confirmation name.
-I will complete this through a study of my Saint's life, and a written report. - To show you my commitment, I will volunteer ten hours of my personal time to serve the parish and the poor and the needy of our community.
-I will document my service in an audio-visual presentation and reflect upon how my acts of service were a response to God's love and a reflection of His love for others. - I will attend and participate fully in the Confirmation Retreat and other events that require my participation. - I will choose a Confirmation sponsor who will be a role model of faith for me and will guide me throughout my spiritual journey. - I will attend classes regularly, study my Faith diligently and prepare thoroughly for my Confirmation exam through the completion of my Summer Workbook and study guides.
+I promise to complete the weekly Mass Journal truthfully, thoughtfully and thoroughly and submit these to RE Office at the end of each month. - I will familiarize myself with the Saint whom I have chosen as my confirmation name.
+I will complete this through a study of my Saint's life, and a written report. - To show you my commitment, I will share my time, talent and treasure to the parish and the poor and the needy of our community.
+I will share my time and talent by serving at the Family Days of Service and parish-sponsored events and ministries, with an aggregate total of 10 service hours for the year.
+I will also share a portion of my blessings through my Sunday offering envelope at Sunday Mass in St. Agnes. - I will attend and participate fully in the Confirmation Sundays with my parent, Confirmation Retreat and other events that require my participation. - I will choose a Confirmation sponsor who will be a role model of faith for me and will guide me throughout my spiritual journey. - I will attend classes regularly, study my Faith diligently and prepare thoroughly for my Confirmation exam through the completion of my Confirmation Workbook and study guides.
 This will help me become a true soldier of Christ, ever ready to defend my Faith when questioned or attacked. - I will show my love for the Lord and my desire for a deeper relationship with Jesus Christ through daily prayer, repentance and conversion. - I will accept more responsibility in my family, my Church, and my community and reflect the love of God in my interactions with others. - I understand that Confirmation is NOT graduation and I will continue to nourish my Faith by participating fully in the sacramental life of the Church, by continuing the formation of my faith and accomplishing my mission to evangelize to others throughout my life.